bintosharon/Learnings/Docker/README.md

 * docker network create my_app_net # creates defualt bridge nw
 * docker network create --help
-* `docker run -d --name nginbox --network my_app_net nginx` `docker network inspect my_app # will show that the container busyboxy is connected`
+* `docker run -d --name nginbox --network my_app_net nginx` `docker network inspect my_app # will show that the container nginbox is connected`

+* default bridge network doeesnt have DNS server so we have to use --link when creating container